-This post is contributed by Nora of Printful.
-Nora is a content marketer at Printful and regularly contributes to their blog.
+This blog is contributed by Nora, a content marketer from Printful.
 She recently relocated from Toronto, Canada to Riga, Latvia and spends her downtime exploring what Europe has to offer.

 Getting a package in the mail is like opening a gift on Christmas.
 You’ve been eagerly waiting for whatever it is you ordered and finally – FINALLY – you get to open it for real.
 Just like tearing open that long-anticipated Christmas gift, you can’t wait to check out the new swag you ordered.